mcclatchy/docpub/docpub-planning-notes.md

 * TK: if email domain not whitelisted, update oauth process to redirect to a page that says `Thanks for registering!
 Your account has been sent to an administrator for approval`

-* TK: how to mark an account as `verified` after the test has occurred? currently only updates that field during the test upload

-* TK: make the condtl under `save_model` for `UserAdmin` bulletproof; currently it would not work properly if a user's DocumentCloud password included an = at the end, like the encrypted passwords all do
-	* e.g. starts with `gAAA` or ???
-	* better solution? add a field indicating password status (empty, unsecure, secure); e.g. empty is when it's `''` or `None`, unsecure 1) is when it was empty and is now not or 2) the last one doesn't match the current one before encrypting

 # Questions

 * Q: require everyone to have their own DocCloud.org account to use the tool?